davidemurari/learningConstrainedHamiltonians/README.md

 This repository collects the Notebooks written for the numerical experiments of the paper: https://arxiv.org/abs/2201.13254

+The paper has been presented in a seminar here : http://y2u.be/tAIGUkXp-Ck

 The Notebooks are divided into codes for Constrained and Unconstrained systems.

 #### Experiment with unconstrained 4-dimensional system